cilla09/os242/links.md

 ---
 permalink: LINKS/
 ---
-[1. (https://www.youtube.com/watch?v=26QPDBe-NB8) - A Crash Course on Operating Systems.
-Useful for knowing the background and history of OS.]
+1. [A Crash Course on Operating Systems.](https://www.youtube.com/watch?v=26QPDBe-NB8) -  Useful for knowing the background and history of OS.